rodrigoSantamaria/galea/README.md

-# galea
+# Galea
-Galea is a software for the analysis of radionuclide spectra
+Galea (GAmma Line Expert Analyzer) is a software for the analysis of radionuclide spectra.

+## Install

+## Further documentation